The Pen is Mightier than the Pill.

 A guy who I put in that class: smarter, better experienced, more talented, better trained than I am, made a passing comment to me last week and it struck me speechless… something I have very little experience with.

-All he said was: “I misjudged how emotionally draining my transition was going to be.” – What a profound statement of vulnerability.
+All he said was: “I misjudged how emotionally draining my transition back to the world was going to be.” – What a profound statement of vulnerability.

-Please don’t make any macho assumptions about this man’s masculinity, or toughness or suggest he was a Fobbit or REMF, based on that statement.
-He wasn’t.
+Please don’t make any macho assumptions about this man’s masculinity, or toughness or suggest he was a Fobbit or REMF, because he struggles with PTSD.
 He is, in fact, the real deal.

 Winged, Scrolled and Long Tabbed, with plenty of trigger time.
 He has been deeper in the shit that I ever want to go.
-Yet he isn’t exempt from the disconnect and desperation that comes with all of sudden being back in the world.
+Yet he isn’t exempt from the disconnect and desperation that comes with all of sudden being back in the civilian world.
+For some reason, my mind went for a walk without me, back three decades.
+I got angry, and my hands began to shake – I realized I felt exactly what he described when I came home.

 It makes no difference if it was Berlin, Beirut or Bagdad; experiencing the level of fear that comes with being operational is a game changer.